 If you prefer the less-visited coves, try Porthgwarra, Mullion Cove, Kynance Cove and many others, all delightful, all unique and all within easy driving distance.
 For those of you who don’t want to get in your car, Penzance beach is only 50 metres away !

-Adults and children love Land’s End (Britain’s most south-westerly point) and Flambard’s with their many activities for a wet day.
+Adults and children love Land’s End (we highly recommend the 1 mile cliff top walk to and/or from Sennen Cove to Land’s End) and Flambard’s with their many activities for a wet day.
 Also a must is the Paradise Park at Hayle with its awards for conservation and the Seal Sanctuary at Gweek where sick and injured seals are rescued and nursed all the year round.

-You may also like to attend one of the many festivals and other cultural events held in Cornwall each year, particularly the Golowan midsummer festival in Penzance.
-Other events close to us include the Newlyn Fish Festival, St Ives September Festival , Sea Salts & Sail in Mousehole, Flora Day in Helston with the Furry Dance, Lafrowda summer festival in St Just, Montol midwinter arts festival in Penzance and ofcourse the Mousehole Christmas Lights.
+You may also like to attend one of the many festivals and other cultural events held in Cornwall each year, particularly the Golowan midsummer festival in Penzance or the Montol midwinter arts festival in Penzance.
+Other events close to us include the Newlyn Fish Festival, St Ives September Festival, Sea Salts & Sail in Mousehole, Flora Day in Helston with the Furry Dance, Lafrowda summer festival in St Just and ofcourse the Mousehole Christmas Lights.